This example shows how to investigate the time required to serve customers in a priority queue.

-In the example below (open modelmodel), two types of customers enter a queuing system.
+In this example, two types of customers enter a queuing system.
 One type, considered to be preferred customers, are less common but require longer service.
 The priority queue places preferred customers ahead of nonpreferred customers.
-The model plots the average system time for the set of preferred customers and separately for the set of nonpreferred customers.
+The model plots the average system time for the set of preferred customers and separately for the set of nonpreferred customers in a Dashboard Scope block.

 You can see from the plots that despite the shorter service time, the average system time for the nonpreferred customers is much longer than the average system time for the preferred customers.